An EDC (EveryDay Carry) knife is the most comprehensive and most useful tool for everyday use.

-Knife has to meet certain criteria to be suitable as an Everyday-Carry item.
-Choosing the best one is not as easy as taking kitchen knife and acting like it’s superb for carrying around and doing all kind of stuff.
-EDC knives are much more durable and made of strong and high quality steel.
-What to think over when buying one?
-First and most important question is, what kind of knife are you looking for?
-A fixed blade EDC knife or rather a folding knife?
+The knife has to meet certain criteria to be suitable as an Everyday-Carry item.
+Choosing the best one is not as easy as taking one from the kitchen and acting like it’s superb for carrying around and doing all kinds of stuff.
+And it might be illegal in your state.
+EDC knives are much more durable and made of strong and high-quality steel.
+What to think about when buying one?
+First and the most important question is – what kind of knife are you looking for?

-You will carry it on daily basis, therefore it’s a must that it will have a high quality folding mechanism.
-Or in case you are looking for a fixed blade, a high quality sheath.
+You will carry it on a daily basis, therefore it must have a high-quality folding mechanism.
+Or in case you are looking for a fixed blade, a high-quality sheath.
 A knife that isn’t strong and solid in opened position is worthless and dangerous.
 The locking mechanism must work flawlessly.

 - It must be LIGHTWEIGHT but RIGID

-Who would like to carry a heavy uncomfortable piece of metal with him everyday?
+Who would like to carry a heavy uncomfortable piece of metal with him every day?
 Being lightweight makes it easy for you to carry and practical to use.
-There is plenty of materials which are strong, robust and lightweight at once.
-On the other hand, bigger and heavier knife might be more comfortable and better fit for your palm.
+There is plenty of materials that are strong, robust and lightweight at once.
+On the other hand, the bigger and heavier knife might be a more comfortable and better fit for your palm.

 - Handle must have a good grip

 What is worse than a knife slipping out of your hand every time you try to use it?
-One that will slip out of your hand in a life threatening situation.
+One that will slip out of your hand in a life-threatening situation.
 Handle must be comfortable to hold and have a good grip.
-If you are one of those with bigger hands, bigger handle is highly recommended for you.
+If you are one of those with bigger hands, the bigger handle is highly recommended for you.

 - Must stay sharp and not get rusty

-Blunt blade is not good for any use.
-Avoid buying cheap low quality knives which parts can get rusty, blade can get blunt easily or folding mechanism may malfunction.
-Go for a higher quality ones that will stay sharp and in a good condition.
-High quality steel is the most important.
+The blunt blade is not good for any use.
+Avoid buying cheap low-quality knives which parts can get rusty, the blade can get blunt easily or folding mechanism may malfunction.
+Go for a higher quality one that will stay sharp and in a good condition.
+High-quality steel is the most important.
 Steel like S30V, VG-10, 8CR13MOV will do the job.
-(There is plenty of high quality steels)
+(There is plenty of high-quality steels)

 - Look matters